The Complexity of Second-order HyperLTL: The Least Fixed Point Fragment of Second-order HyperLTL with Least Fixed Points

 Instead we use that fact that membership of a trace in an $\hyltl$-definable least fixed point can be witnessed by a finite tree labeled by traces (Lemma~\ref{lemma:witnesstreeprops}), i.e., by a type~$1$ object .
 Thus, instead of capturing the full least fixed point in arithmetic, we verify on-the-fly for each trace quantification of the form~$\exists \pi \in Y_j$ or $\forall \pi \in Y_j$ whether the interpretation of $\pi$ is in the interpretation of $Y_j$, which only requires the quantification of a witness tree.

 To this end, fix some where $\psi$ is quantifier-free.
-As before, we assume w.l.o.g.\ that each trace variable is quantified at most once in $\varphi$, which can always be achieved by renaming variables.
+As before, we assume without loss of generality that each trace variable is quantified at most once in $\varphi$, which can always be achieved by renaming variables.
 This implies that for each trace variable~$\pi$ quantified in some $\gamma_j$, there exists a unique second-order variable~$X_\pi$ such that $\pi$ ranges over $X_\pi$.
 Furthermore, we assume that each $Y_j$ is different from $\unidisvar$ and $\univar$, which can again be achieved by renaming variables, if necessary.
 Recall that the values of the least fixed points are uniquely determined by the interpretations of $\unidisvar$, $\univar$, and the trace variables in the $\gamma_j$.

 We need to adapt the definition of witness trees (and related concepts) to account for the fact that we here allow the usage of the variable~$\univar$.
 Hence, we say that a variable assignment $\Pi$ is $\phi$-sufficient if $\Pi$'s domain contains exactly the variables~$\unidisvar$, $\univar$, and the trace variables in the $\gamma_j$.